 1. Put Some Fall-Themed Flowers (or a Wreath) in Your Home Office and Bedroom

+While some people get fresh flowers for their home for purely aesthetic reasons, the reality is there are a lot of health benefits that come with doing it too.
 Fresh flowers can help to get you into a better mood.
 Fresh flowers can inspire creativity.
 Fresh flowers can reduce stress.
 Fresh flowers can even help you to physically heal at a quicker pace and sleep more soundly.
-So, in the spirit of all things fall, why not get some blooms that are in their peak right now?
-Some of those include chrysanthemum, pansies and anthers.
+So, in the spirit of all things fall, why not get some blooms that are at their peak right now?
+Some of those include chrysanthemums, pansies, and anthers.

 Or, if flowers aren't really your thing, how about hanging up a wreath?
-I've got a couple that are made out of nothing but twigs; yet, surprisingly, they feel very "autumn" and make my living room and bedroom feel extra cozy because they are on my walls.
+I've got a couple that is made out of nothing but twigs; yet, surprisingly, they feel very "autumn" and make my living room and bedroom feel extra cozy because they are on my walls.
 You can usually find them at a local arts and crafts store; especially around this time of the year.

 2. Get a Humidifier That Comes with a Diffuser

 Something that I've been saying, on loop, to anyone who will listen, is in this season of COVID that we're in, it's an absolute must that you bless your space with a humidifier.
-The main reason why is because viruses like COVID, colds and the flu struggle in low humidity (however, if you check out "10 Really Good Reasons To Get Yourself A Humidifier This Fall", you'll see that it comes with some other benefits as well).
+The main reason why is because viruses like COVID, colds, and the flu struggle in low humidity (however, if you check out "10 Really Good Reasons To Get Yourself A Humidifier This Fall," you'll see that it comes with some other benefits as well).
 Although the humidifier that I have doesn't have this particular feature, I have owned one that comes with a diffuser so that essential oils are able to "run" along with the mist that comes out.
 The result is whatever room a humidifier is in, it smells absolutely divine.
 If this piques your interest, oh so Spotless is a site that offers up some reviews on a few humidifiers that have diffusers.
 You can check them out here.

 3. Create a Simmer Pot

 Another way to make your home smell amazing is to create your own simmer pot.
-It's basically when you put a whole bunch of fruits, herbs and spices together into a pot, then you let them simmer on your stove for a few hours.
+It's basically when you put a whole bunch of fruits, herbs, and spices together into a pot, then you let them simmer on your stove for a few hours.
 Something that I really like about this suggestion is you can combine certain ingredients in a way where you can sip them as a delightfully warm or cool drink once you're done.
-So, for two hours, a mixture of apples, oranges and cinnamon sticks can appeal to your nose and then you can drink it while watching a holiday film — wonderful.
+So, for two hours, a mixture of apples, oranges, and cinnamon sticks can appeal to your nose, and then you can drink it while watching a holiday film — wonderful.
 Tipnut offers up 15 simmer pot recipes.
 If you want to check them all out, you can do so by going here.

 4. Add Some Fairy Lights

-Personally, I'm someone who likes to sleep in pitch black darkness.
+Personally, I'm someone who likes to sleep in pitch-black darkness.
 Still, whenever I go to someone's house and they have tiny fairy lights hanging up in their bedroom, I always think it looks really… "enchanted" is the word that first comes to mind.
 And since we're in "fall back" season, as far as time goes, a little more light (even if it's in your office or kids' room) certainly can't hurt.
 Just a thought.

 5. Pick Up a Couple of Pairs of Moisturizing Socks

 Switching gears a bit, how about giving your feet some extra tender loving care?
 Something that one of my goddaughters is a huge fan of is what she calls "lotion socks" although they are technically referred to as being moisturizing socks.
 Long story short, they are super comfy socks that have lotion "built into them" (although some, you've got to apply the lotion yourself).
-Not only does this help to make your feet feel unbelievably soothed and stress-free, they can keep your feet moisturized too.
+Not only does this help to make your feet feel unbelievably soothed and stress-free, but it can also keep your feet moisturized too.
 If you wanna cop a pair, Mom Junction reviewed over 10 of 'em.
 The ones with five toes for each sock certainly caught my attention.
 Check that list out here.

 6. Make a Fall-Inspired Body Scrub

+If you want to pamper your skin by unclogging its pores, removing dead skin, and brightening your complexion, exfoliation is the way to go.
+Making your own body scrub is one of the best ways to do it.
+In the spirit of autumn, how about making a scrub that smells like the fall season?
 A vanilla body scrub (recipe here) is good for you because vanilla is rich in the kind of antioxidants that fight aging and free radicals.
 A pumpkin body scrub (recipe here) is great because it's filled with Vitamin C and beta-carotene; both are able to stimulate the production of collagen.
 And finally, an apple scrub (recipe here) will do your body good because the properties in apples help to hydrate your skin, protect it from UV damage (which yes, also can happen in the fall and winter), reduce the appearance of dark circles underneath your eyes, tone your skin and even out your complexion.

 7. Invest in a Brown Matte Lip Color

 When the temps are cold and the wind is blowing, you definitely want to make sure that your lips are well-moisturized.
-Do that by first exfoliating them (like with a DIY lip scrub), applying a "base" like shea butter (I sleep with shea butter on my lips at night) and then apply a lip color.
+Do that by first exfoliating them (like with a DIY lip scrub), applying a "base" like shea butter (I sleep with shea butter on my lips at night), and then applying lip color.
 This season, a hue that is really big is a deep shade of brown (which looks absolutely amazing on us!).
 Make sure it's one that has a bit of a matte finish.
 Yeah, I know you're probably still wearing your mask (damn COVID!), but you've got to take it off at some point and your lips will look amazing once you do if they are covered in a beautiful brown color.

 8. Get Accessories in Classic Fall Colors

 Remember how I said in the intro that pampering is ALL ABOUT indulgence.
-I don't care if you've already got a good purse and some cute boots from last year — treat yourself to a few more accessories that are in signature fall colors including grey, brown, blue, orange, green and red.
+I don't care if you've already got a good purse and some cute boots from last year — treat yourself to a few more accessories that are in signature fall colors including grey, brown, blue, orange, green, and red.
 One of my favorite things about accessories is they bring so much detail to an outfit.
 Plus, they're a great way to "switch up" a look if you don't have a lot of money to ball out on a new wardrobe this year.